marklandp/info3180-project4/README.md

 6. user can delete a wish
 7. each wish thumbnail is clickable and routes to the original url of the item in the wishlist
 8. if user has no wishes a message is displayed and sharing is disabled/hidden.
 As soon as a wish is added, sharing is enabled
+9. Five star rating system implemented.
+Wishlist is sorted based on rating.
+Higher rated wishes at top of list
-9. Logged user tries to access registration and login routes, they are redirected and a message is displayed.
+10. Logged user tries to access registration and login routes, they are redirected and a message is displayed.
 Admin can access registration page.
 Admin user has email "admin@wishlist.com"

 Confirmed to work on these websites